-Prerequisite(s): 442-310 Welding Safety and Orientation and 442-361 Basic Arc Welding
+Prerequisite(s): 442-310 Welding Safety and Orientation and 442-361 Basic Arc Welding Restricted to students admitted to the following program(s): Welding, Welding Fabrication

 442-371 Advanced Robotic Welding

 This course covers safety, setup, programming, and operation of a welding robot.
 Variables and problems will be studied and solutions applied to provide a practical, efficient application of the GMAW (gas metal arc welding) process and fixturing to an automated system.
 There will be the use of coordinated motion and offline programming.